180 Kloof Rd, Bantry Bay, Cape Town, 8005, South Africa

-Ellerman HouseWith bold artwork inside and magnificent ocean views outside, guests are never quite sure where to direct their gaze when they arrive at Ellerman House.
-A stay here is a bit like visiting an elegant and attentive friend, starting with the complimentary airport pickup straight through to all of the thoughtful, personalized touches (guests might find a bottle of their favorite vodka already stocked in their room).
-The hotel’s owner is a well-known aficionado of South African art, and his private collection graces walls of the rooms and public spaces.
-True art fans should be sure to pop into the on-site gallery to view masterpieces by Louis Maqhubela, Wayne Barker, and Angus Taylor.
-If it’s not occupied, make sure to get a peek at the breathtaking wine gallery.
-One wall is a patchwork of soil from the region’s vineyards, and the spiral-shaped wine rack is modeled after a giant corkscrew.
+Ellerman HouseSurrounded by bold artwork inside and magnificent ocean views outside, guests are never quite sure where to direct their gaze when they arrive at Ellerman House.
+A stay here is a bit like visiting an elegant and attentive friend, starting with the complimentary airport pickup straight through all the thoughtful, personalized touches (guests might find a bottle of their favorite vodka already stocked in their room).
+The hotel owner is a well-known aficionado of South African art, and his private collection graces the walls of the guestrooms and public spaces.
+True art fans should be sure to visit the on-site gallery to view masterpieces by Louis Maqhubela, Wayne Barker, and Angus Taylor.
+If it’s not occupied, also sneak a peek at the breathtaking wine gallery, which features a wall made of soil from the Cape Winelands and a spiral-shaped wine rack modeled after a corkscrew.

-The luxuriously appointed villa’s cliffside setting makes for one of the best spots in Cape Town for a sundowner: have a cocktail on the terrace while watching the fiery African sun meet the tumultuous Atlantic waves.
+Sitting on the edge of a cliff, this luxuriously appointed hotel makes for one of the best spots in Cape Town for a sundowner.
+Have a cocktail on the terrace while watching the fiery African sun meet the tumultuous Atlantic waves.

 Ellerman House: An Art-Loving Hotel in Cape Town